non-clinical jobs for occupational therapists

 • Are comfortable with wide variations in pay across months

-My flagship course, Non-Clinical 101, has a whole bonus lesson about getting started as a consultant!
+Our flagship course, Non-Clinical 101, has a whole lesson AND bonus video about getting started as a consultant!

 Here are a few spotlights on OT consultants!